 In 1933, she sought help from the Vatican for her Jewish community.
 Her life and writings focused on the mystery of joy in suffering, of victory in failure, and of dying and rising with Christ.

-In July of 1942, Sister Teresa, along with her sister Rosa, were sent to the concentration camp at Theresianstadt, Germany, where she died in the gas chambers of Auschwitz on 9 August 1942 and was proclaimed a saint on 11 October 1998 by Pope John Paul II:
+In July of 1942, Sister Teresa, along with her sister Rosa, were sent to the concentration camp at Theresianstadt, Germany, where she died in the gas chambers of Auschwitz on 9 August 1942.
+She was proclaimed a saint on 11 October 1998 by Pope John Paul II:

 For the honor of the Blessed Trinity, the exaltation of the Catholic faith and the fostering of the Christian life, by the authority of our Lord Jesus Christ, of the holy Apostles Peter and Paul, and our own, after due deliberation and frequent prayers for the divine assistance, and having sought the counsel of our brother bishops, we declare and define that Bl.
 Teresa Benedicta of the Cross, Edith Stein, is a saint and we enroll her among the saints, decreeing that she is to be venerated in the whole Church as one of the saints.
 In the name of the Father, and of the Son and of the Holy Spirit.